nahiim/nahiim/README.md

 - 💻 Programming Languages: C++, Java, Python, x86 Assembly.
 - 🛠️ Frameworks and Libraries: Boost, Asio, OpenGL, Vulkan.
-- 🧰 Tools and DevOps: Visual Studio, RenderDoc, Android Studio, Arduino, CI/CD,.
+- 🧰 Tools and DevOps: Visual Studio, RenderDoc, Android Studio, Arduino, GitHub Actions.
 - 🤖 Mobile Development: Native Android Development with Android SDK using Java.
 Also NDK using C++.

 ## Some Notable Projects on this Repository